AXP-OS/axpos-org/content/docs/guides/updating/automatic.md

 If that happens:
 1. try a reboot
 1. if it still does not show up: ensure you remove any leftovers of the previously hidden Magisk (i.e open the App drawer and search for your previously chosen Magisk app name)
-1. then install the [official Magisk apk](https://github.com/topjohnwu/Magisk/releases) and hide it again.
+1. then install the [official Magisk apk](https://github.com/topjohnwu/Magisk/releases) and [hide Magisk](/docs/guides/hideroot) again.
 When downloading Magisk it is recommended to use the latest version as written in the Changelog and **not** simply the latest one available!

 Do **not (i.e. NEVER EVER)** INSTALL Magisk via the "Install" button!
 Just the apk is enough.
 Anything else can lead into a non-booting system.
 See also this important [hints](https://github.com/sfX-android/android_vendor_extendrom/wiki/FAQ#magisk-requires-additional-setup-on-start).
 {{< /callout >}}